 The Faculty is governed by a Trustee Board.
 Members of the Board, as trustees, have the ultimate legal responsibility for the Faculty.
-The Trustee Board comprises the Chair of Council, Vice Chair, Hon Secretary and Hon Treasurer and three Lay Trustees.
+The Trustee Board comprises the Chair of Council, Vice Chair, Hon Secretary, Hon Treasurer and Lay Trustees.

 Council, which reports to the Trustee Board, has delegated responsibility for the practice of clinical informatics as a profession, which includes all the professional, clinical and educational functions of the Faculty.
 Council members are elected by the fellows and members of the Faculty.